How to make your Reservation

 In cases of groups of less than 10 passengers, intercity transport may be on regularly scheduled first class intercity coaches or planes.
 In such cases, a guide/driver will escort you from your hotel/sightseeing to the coach station or airport and assist with check-in.
 Another qualified guide will await your arrival at your destination, and will assist with transfer to your hotel.
 Dates for tours are guaranteed; however, should a group consist of only 1 passenger, Single Traveler fees may apply.

 Beverages, meals not detailed in the itinerary, as well as desserts at barbeque (all-you-can-eat) “Rodizios”; personal expenses including passport & visa fees, optional sightseeing tours, traditional end of the tour gratuity to your Tour Director or City/Sightseeing Guide (generally USD 3-5 p.p./per day) and Driver (generally USD 2-3 p.p./per day), tips to local city guides, Travel Insurance (see note) & other items of a personal nature.

-To protect yourself against unforeseen circumstances, it is a condition of booking one of SouthAmerica.travel’s tours that travelers have an inclusive travel insurance for the full duration of their travel arrangements including illness, injury, death, loss of baggage and personal items, cancellation and curtailment.
-Such insurance policies may be available from your Travel Consultant, insurance broker and other sources.
+To protect yourself against unforeseen circumstances, it is a condition of booking one of SouthAmerica.travel’s tours that travelers have inclusive travel insurance for the full duration of their travel arrangements including illness, injury, death, loss of baggage and personal items, cancellation and curtailment.
+Such insurance policies may be available from your Travel Consultant, insurance broker, and other sources.
 In addition some providers offer an inclusive travel insurance that also covers “cancel for any reason” (see Travel Insurance for South America for a variety of options).